WELCOME

 PART FIVE

-It is ineffective — and unfair — to leave the responsibility for major change with the superintendency; with an appointed individual whose legitimate concerns about job and career are bound to limit the willingness to propose and the ability to secure substantial change in the district organization and its schools.
+As to the first recommendation for legislative action . . .
+It is ineffective —and unfair—to leave the responsibility for major change with the superintendency; with an appointed individual whose legitimate concerns about job and career are bound to limit the willingness to propose and the ability to secure substantial change in the district organization and its schools.
+Vesting the responsibility for policy leadership in an elected board chair will produce far better results.

 Not to change is itself a major decision . . . one now carrying a substantial risk that a public system continuing to resist change will find itself quickly bypassed by private education and commercial digital schooling.